 JAB will receive an allocation as detailed in the Student Government Constitution (3:3:5), and will not participate in the regular Allocation process.

-Community Boards, which are considered permanent RSOs, will receive an allocation of $250, and will not participate in the regular Allocation process.
+Permanent RSOs, will receive an allocation of $250, and will not participate in the regular Allocation process.

-The Freshmen class officers will receive a $400 allocation.
-Sophomore, Junior and Senior class officers will receive a $100 allocation.
+The Freshmen class officers will receive a $1000 allocation.
+Sophomore, Junior will receive a $100 allocation.
+Senior class officers will receive a $6000 allocation.

 The class officers will not participate in the regular Allocation process.

 The men’s rugby team will receive a $2500 allocation from the Contingency Fund for the Pig Roast buses.